asdhamidi/blog-api/README.md

 # Blog API

-This is a simple Flask API I created to manage my blog which is used on my portfolio website.
-The API provides functionality for user registration, login, and CRUD operations for blog posts.
+This is a Flask API designed to manage the blog on my portfolio website.
+It provides functionality for user registration, login, and CRUD operations for blog posts.
 JWT authentication is used to secure certain endpoints.

 ## Table of Contents